 What is matter?

 Almost everything you can think of is composed of matter.
 We will learn more about what matter is made of later in the year.
-All that stuff is constantly wiggling, spinning, and moving.
+All that stuff is constantly wiggling, spinning, and moving, giving rise to our study of energy the second half of this year.

 What forms or states does matter come in?
 What are the states of matter?